breadthe/seismic/README.md

 ## Known issues

-- I have only tested this app on Mac.
-While I can make GitHub Actions generate builds for Windows and Linux, I can't guarantee they will work properly, especially the taskbar stuff.
+- I have only tested this app on Mac (Intel).
+While there are builds for all platforms (Mac/Windows/Linux), I can't guarantee the latter two will work properly, especially the behavior around the taskbar and desktop notification functionality.
 Feel free to contribute to those builds.

 ## Contributing